dmitryxcom/stjames/README.md

 ## I mean, what is this, really?

-It's a uhm... webpage.
-That works only in Google Chrome browser (for it is [the only browser](https://caniuse.com/#feat=midi) to support Web MIDI API as of Dec 10, 2017).
+It's uhm... a webpage.
+That only work in Google Chrome(for it is [the only browser](https://caniuse.com/#feat=midi) to support Web MIDI API as of Dec 10, 2017).
 The page listens to MIDI events in a sequence, which this project allows to specify in an ~elegant~ manner and translates those MIDI events to HTTP requests to a Philips Hue Bridge, which this project also allows to specify in an ~elegant~ manner.
 The result is a light show for a song played on a MIDI controller.